nautobot/nautobot-app-chatops/docs/chat_setup/slack_setup.md

 > be `/nautobot` or end with `nautobot` following the configured slack_slash_command_prefix.
 For example, the
 > `/na-nautobot` command would have a `slack_slash_command_prefix` of `/network2-`
 4. On the "Basic Information" page for your app, under "App Credentials", find the "Signing Secret" and click "Show".
-   You will need to configure this value for the plugin as the `slack_signing_secret` value, such as through the `.creds.env` file.
+   You will need to configure this value for the plugin as the `slack_signing_secret` value, such as through an `.env` file.
 If this value is not correctly configured, the bot will be unable to validate that inbound notifications it receives have been properly signed by the Slack server.
 5. In the sidebar to the left, select "OAuth & Permissions".
    - Under "Scopes", select "Add an OAuth Scope", and add the following scopes: